3mdeb/96boards-docs-wiki/Dragonboard-410c-OpenEmbedded-and-Yocto.md

 If you accepted the EULA, when building an image for DragonBoard 410c all proprietary firmware are installed automatically in `/lib/firmware`, and a copy of the EULA is added as '/etc/license.txt`.

 If you did not accept the EULA, the firmware are not downloaded, and not installed into the image.
 You can manually manage the firmware and download them separately from [Qualcomm Developer Network](https://developer.qualcomm.com/download/linux-ubuntu-board-support-package-v1.1.zip).

-# Build a sample Wayland/Weston image

-OpenEmbedded comes with a basic Wayland/Weston image, but it has a few issues, and it is for now recommended to use the sample image included in the Qualcomm layer:

-    bitbake weston-image

-This image includes a few additional features, such as `systemd`, `connman` which makes it simpler to use.
-Once built, the image will be available at `tmp-eglibc/deploy/images/dragonboard-410c/weston-image-dragonboard-410c.ext4.gz`.
-And it can be flashed into `rootfs` partition.

-If you boot this image on the board, you should get a command prompt on the HDMI monitor.
-A user called `linaro` exists (and has no password). once logged in a VT, you run start weston with:

-    weston-launch

-And that should get you to the Weston desktop shell.

 # Build a simple X11 image

-To build an X11 image with GPU hardware accelerated support, you need to modify the `local.conf` configuration file.
-It is by default set to work for wayland.
-In `conf/local.conf`, locate the following lines:
+To build an X11 image with GPU hardware accelerated support run:

-    # default to using Wayland, if you need to make an X11 image, comment or delete the next 2 lines
-    DISTRO_FEATURES_append = " wayland"
-    DISTRO_FEATURES_remove = " x11"

-and comment them out.

-Then to build the image, you can run:

-    bitbake core-image-x11
+    $ bitbake rpb-desktop-image

-At the end of the build, the root file system image will be available as `tmp-eglibc/deploy/images/dragonboard-410c/core-image-x11-dragonboard-410c.ext4.gz`.
+At the end of the build, the root file system image will be available as `tmp-eglibc/deploy/images/dragonboard-410c/rpb-desktop-image-dragonboard-410c.ext4.gz`.

 Then you can finally start the X server, and run any graphical application: